zehnlabs-com/ibkr-portfolio-rebalancer/docs/getting-started.md

 ---

 **🎉 You're Ready!** Your IBKR Portfolio Rebalancer is now set up.
 Remember to read the [Operations Guide](operations.md) for critical operational procedures before relying on it for live trading.

+*🔔 PRO TIP: You can configure Docker Desktop to start every time you login to your computer.*